jiri132/Chess-App/README.md

 # Chess-App

-clikc [HERE](http://jiri.dscloud.me/chessTS/) to play the chess application
+click [HERE](http://jiri.dscloud.me/chessTS/) to play the chess application

 ## Why did I make a chess application?
 I've made a chess application to learn something about typescript and using more opensourced projects for my own projects.<br>